courses-at-brown-plus-plus/cab-plus-plus/README.md

 higher level courses.
 This would not only allow people to see the courses they're interested in and what is required to take them, but would also make for an interesting visualization as to how much diversity there is in courses at Brown and how they overlap by department.
 This would also help visualize prerequisites and how many there are.
+In addition, this would connect to a recommendation system that can help pick out courses that are similar to courses they have taken and enjoyed.

 _Framework/Languages:_
 * React/JS for the frontend